The ACP program is currently paused pending funding by Congress.

 How to Get Out of Debt on a Low Income

 You can learn how to get out of debt on a low income.
 It can seem challenging and even impossible, especially when you are faced with an ongoing process of making sure your monthly payments are made.
 Debt reduction takes some work.
 It also requires a change in the way you use money and how you think about it.
-Once you master a few tools, you may be able to put yourself on the path to building financial wellbeing.
+Once you master a few tools, you may be able to put yourself on the path to building financial well-being.

 How?

 Every situation is different.
-That is why here, we will provide you with a number of tips and strategies to help you learn how to get out of debt on a low income.
+That is why here, we will provide you with several tips and strategies to help you learn how to get out of debt on a low income.
 Some of these methods may not work for you.
 Others could be steps you tried before and did not work.
 Yet, through a combination of methods, you may be able to finally find the financial freedom you want and deserve.

 Assess Your Debt First